 Icon Starting and Configuring the ElevateDB Server

-ElevateDB comes with a GUI ElevateDB Server called edbsrvr.exe.
-The edbsrvr GUI ElevateDB Server can be run as a normal application in Windows or as a Windows service.
-If running the ElevateDB Server as a normal application there is nothing else to do besides start up the ElevateDB Server from the directory in which ElevateDB was installed.
-You can find the GUI ElevateDB Server in the \servers\edbsrvr sub-directory under the main installation directory.
+If running the ElevateDB Server as a normal application there is nothing else to do besides start up the ElevateDB Server from the directory in which the ElevateDB Server binary is located.
+You can find the ElevateDB Server binaries in the \servers\edbsrvr sub-directory under the main installation directory.
+There are separate subdirectories for 32-bit Windows, 64-bit Windows, and 64-bit Linux binaries.

-Installing the ElevateDB Server as a Service
+Installing the ElevateDB Server as a Windows Service

 If you wish to run the ElevateDB Server as a Windows service you must install it as a service by running the ElevateDB Server with the /install command-line switch set.
-For example, to install the ElevateDB Server as a service using the Run command window under Windows 2000 or 2003 you would specify the following command:
+For example, to install the ElevateDB Server as a service using the Run command window under Windows you would specify the following command:

 edbsrvr.exe /install